-Examples of the President's Committee's activities over the years
+Examples of the President's Committee's accomplishments over the years:

-- Created the National Arts and Humanities Youth Program Awards (formerly Coming Up Taller) to encourage and support exemplary after school arts and humanities programs;
+- Created the National Arts and Humanities Youth Program Awards (formerly Coming Up Taller) to encourage and support exemplary after-school and out-of-school arts and humanities programs;

-- Convened the U.S. Cultural & Heritage Tourism Summit (2005) to develop a national strategy for cultural and heritage tourism for the benefit of the nation’s economy and communities.
+- Convened the U.S. Cultural & Heritage Tourism Summit (2005) to develop a national strategy for cultural and heritage tourism for the benefit of the nation’s economy and communities; and

-- Led unprecedented cultural delegation to China in 2007;
+- Led an unprecedented cultural delegation to China in 2007.